santiagobasulto/parallel/docs/index.rst

 Parallelizing Multiple functions
 ------------------------------------

-Parallel can also be used to run **different functions** in parallel, with advanced argument passing and a simplified API::
+Parallel can also be used to run multiple **different functions** in parallel, with advanced argument passing and a simplified API::

     @parallel.decorate